Skip to main content

 City of Beats was developed by Torched Hill.

-City of Beats has received very positive reviews from players.
+City of Beats has received mostly positive reviews from players and mostly positive reviews from critics.
 Most players liked this game for its music but disliked it for its grinding.

 City of Beats is a single player game.